Skip to content

 Handling Heavy Calls

 Some RPC methods are more resource-intensive than others.
-These "heavy calls" can consume significant bandwidth and processing power:
+These "heavy calls" consume more resources:

 • eth_getBlockReceipts